Last Updated on December 13, 2022

 6 Tips To Buy Your FIRST Class B RV

 - Buy something you can afford!
 Don’t get into a huge debt before knowing what you are getting yourself into.
 Buy something older, something that is easy to pay off (possibly something you can pay right off), and learn about it.
 Use it.
 Go on weekend trips.
-Find out if this is really what you want and you can handle it before you are getting stuck with something you are not using and a huge debt.
+Find out if this is really what you want and if you can handle it before you are getting stuck with something you are not using and a huge debt.

 - Search for your used RV in the wintertime!
-Many people want to avoid paying for storage and fixing broken things, change oil, or tires.
+Many people want to avoid paying for storage and fixing broken things, changing oil, or tires.
 I got my van in November from a private seller who did not want to spend any money on the RV anymore!
 You can get great deals this way!

 - When you search on Craigslist try different locations.
 You can hop from one location to another with a click.
 Maybe in your area, there won’t be anything interesting but you might find a good deal within driving distance.
 What’s a 6 hours drive for a great RV that costs $15k less than it’s worth?
 That’s the deal I got.

 - An RV that has too low mileage and was stored most of the time is not necessarily a good thing.
-An RV is like a home, continuous usage might help to keep things in a good working condition.
+An RV is like a home, continuous usage might help to keep things in good working condition.
 You might find a good fixer-upper but you need to know how much it will end up costing you in the end.

 - Don’t be afraid of rental units.
 Rental units may have larger mileage but they have been well taken care of.
 Out of my 3 RVs 2 were rental before I purchased them and I had no issues with them.
-I know of people who purchase brand new RVs with lots of problems.
+I know of people who purchase brand-new RVs with lots of problems.